 NOTE: Supported file formats are CSV, TXT, XLS, and XLSX.

 Success messages display for each number that can be covered by Flowroute.
 Failure messages are returned for telephone numbers that cannot be covered by Flowroute.

 With this available information, you can now create a port order request.

-If any issues occur during the porting process arise, we’ll let you know immediately and provide you with guidance on how you can move the port request forward.
-If no issues arise, you’ll be notified via email and through the Order History page of the completion date for your port.
+If any issues occur during the porting process arise, we'll let you know immediately and provide you with guidance on how you can move the port request forward.
+If no issues occur, you'll be notified via email and through the Order History page of the completion date for your port.

 Did you find this article helpful?